 About this tool

 The Nontidal Network Mapper geonarrative shares the short-term nutrient and suspended-sediment load and trend results for the Chesapeake Bay Program’s nontidal network (Figure 1).

 Data collected from the 123 nontidal network stations are analyzed by the U.S. Geological Survey every two years and are used to quantify the changes in nutrient (primarily nitrogen and phosphorus) and suspended-sediment loads.
 The results are used by the Chesapeake Bay Program partnership to help assess response in nontidal rivers and streams to nutrient and sediment reduction efforts.

 The mapper provides the primary findings for nitrogen, phosphorus, and sediment trends and gives the user tools to further examine the results for river basins and individual sites.

-For each constituent (total nitrogen, total phosphorus, and suspended-sediment), interactive maps, graphs, and query tools allow users to view both site-specific load, trend, and yield information as well as patterns across the Chesapeake Bay or its major watersheds.
+For each constituent (total nitrogen, total phosphorus, and suspended sediment), interactive maps, graphs, and query tools allow users to view both site-specific load, trend, and yield information as well as patterns across the Chesapeake Bay and its seven major watersheds.